oscarcs/klein/DESIGN.md

 - Virtual machines, to run the above tools (which are invariably written in Javascript), such as Node.js.
 - Various libraries to run 'tasks', including Grunt, Gulp, Bower, NPM,

 As you might expect, there's been a bit of a pushback against the sheer quantity of tooling involved in building simple web pages. **Web tooling today mostly doesn't provide a good experience.** It's too complex to keep a model of what's happening in your head, which means when things go wrong you have no simple way to fix it.
+This is also the problem with declarative build languages like XML: they don't generally contain inline information about the 'build model'.

 By making a few simplifying assumptions, we can obviate the need for most of these tools.

 - **No package management.** There are lots of good reasons for not using package management, including security, dependency hell, and build reproducibility.
 If you work for a bank, do you really want your users to be running all sorts of untrusted, unaudited JS modules on their systems every time they go to check their balance?
+The dependency surface should be as small as possible.
+Fortunately, modern web browsers are pretty batteries-included about their APIs and you can get by very well with only 4 or 5 dependencies, which is manually trackable (you should be developing against fixed versions of dependent software anyway).

 - **No Node.js.** Who would write a [compiler in Javascript](https://github.com/oscarcs/bplus) anyway?
+To be honest, this limitation is slightly arbitrary, though it should be pointed out that distributing the Dart VM is substantially easier than distributing Node.

 - **Specific needs.** Web developers have different needs for their projects.
 Mostly, those needs are actually pretty minimal, because **the hard part of web development is capturing and fulfilling specific business and usability requirements** (i.e. engineering).